DragonMinded/netboot/README.md

 ### netdimm_send

-This script handles sending a single binary to a single cabinet, assuming it is on and ready for connection.
+This script handles sending a single binary to a single cabinet, assuming it is on and ready for connections.
+For most setups, this means that the cabinet is sitting on the "CHECKING NETWORK" screen.
+In some cases, you can also send a game to an already-running net dimm and it will reboot the currently running game and receive a new one.
+This does not work for all games, however, as the reboot hook that the net dimm installs does not work for every game.
 Invoke the script like so to see options:

 ```
 ./netdimm_send --help